November 14, 2017

-Research powered by data, is a statement that Dr. Walter Wodchis, Associate Professor at IHPME, lives and works by.
-It is also one of the ways in which health system change is implemented, a goal that Wodchis eagerly works towards… Read more
+Research powered by data, is a statement that Dr. Walter Wodchis, Professor at IHPME, lives and works by.
+It is also one of the ways in which health system change is implemented, a goal that Wodchis eagerly works towards in… Read more

 IHPME invites you to celebrate the second annual Peggy Leatt Knowledge and Impact Award, at the Faculty Club, main floor from 5:00pm – 7:00pm.
 This award recognizes the recipient for achievements in developing transformative platforms of evidence that improve healthcare and health care systems.